Structural Validation Of Synthetic Power Distribution Networks Using The Multiscale Flat Norm: Notion of Stability for the Flat Norm Distance

 We now investigate two approaches to define a notion of stability for the flat norm distance.
 For any measure of discrepancy between objects, the notion of \emph{stability} is not only desirable from a theoretical standpoint but is also necessary for practical applications.
 The comparison metric is said to be \emph{stable} if \emph{small changes in the input geometries lead to only small changes in the measured discrepancy}.
 But such a formulation introduces a ``chicken and an egg'' problem---in order to evaluate the stability of a proposed metric we need an alternative baseline metric to measure the small change in the input.
 Of course, the baseline metric should be stable as well.
 This constitutes the first approach.
 The alternative approach is to derive directly an upper bound on the proposed metric under well-defined controlled perturbations of input geometries.

-The Hausdorff distance metric $\mathbb{D}_H$, which has been extensively used in the literature for comparing geometrically embedded networks, is stable in this sense, and is hence a natural choice for use as the baseline metric.
+The Hausdorff distance metric $\mathbb{D}_H$, which has been extensively used in the literature for comparing geometrically embedded networks, is stable in the former sense, i.e., a small change in the input geometry will result in only a small change in $\mathbb{D}_H$.
+Hence, it is a natural choice for use as the baseline metric.
 At the same time, the Hausdorff distance is not sensitive enough to adequately measure small changes in the input geometries.
 Let us consider a $\e$-ball around each node in the network for a chosen perturbation radius $\e > 0$.
 We then uniformly sample a point in each circular region and use them as the perturbed embeddings of the nodes.
 The Hausdorff distance will change if the perturbation is either \emph{significantly large} to overshadow the current value by moving some node far enough, or it is \emph{very specific} and affects the maximizer nodes of $\mathbb{D}_H$.
 As will be shown in the next subsection (Sec.~\ref{subsec:FN-VS-HDF}) on a few simple counter-examples and the real-world networks introduced in the previous section (Sec.~\ref{subsec:implementation:fn-power-grids}), knowing the value of the Hausdorff distance or how it changed is not enough to infer any useful information about the flat norm distance, and vice versa.
 Even though our examples are 1-dimensional, the behavior can be observed in any dimension.

 In the subsequent subsection (Sec.~\ref{subsec:FN-BOUND}), under some mild assumptions about the scale and the radius of perturbation, we derive an upper bound on the flat norm distance for the case of simple piecewise linear curves in $\real^2$.
 We formalize these curves as a special class of integral 1-currents, namely the piecewise linear currents, and study a class of (positive) $\e$-perturbations of their nodes.
 It allows us to track the change of the components of the flat norm distance while perturbing each node one by one, which in turn allows us to construct a non-trivial upper bound on $\mathbb{F}_{\lambda}$ between the original 1-current and its final perturbed version.